michielplatteau/CCBDA_project/README.md

  * Since we have a web application we use HTTP requests.
 The Django framework is really versatile and allows for a lot of options.
 But it still takes care of a lot of boiler plate code for us.
  * We use the 8000 port for our application, this is the internet port.
 For the database, postgresql listens to the 5432 port.
 8. Concurrency
- * We deploy our application on Elastic beanstalk.
+ * We deploy our application on Elastic Beanstalk.
 Elastic Beanstalk is a platform-as-a-service (PaaS) offering from AWS that simplifies the deployment and management of applications.
  * Elastic beanstalk can be combined with elastic load balancer if we needed to scale.
 9. Disposability
- * Our Django application has a short life instace.
+ * Our Django application has a short life instance.
 We can start it up and shut it down really fast.
  * Due to the design of the framework, the whole web application doesn't fail due to a single error.
  * For example, if there is an error loading some icon, the application as a whole doesn't fail.
 10. Dev/prod parity
- * We keep consistent configurations througout the different development and production environments as much as possible.
+ * We keep consistent configurations throughout the different development and production environments as much as possible.
- * We didn't develop everything seperately and merged at the end, which would be a real hassle.
+ * We didn't develop everything separately and merged at the end, which would be a real hassle.
 We developed in small increments, that ways errors and bugs were visible early on.
 We merged into the main application every time, tried deploying it.
 This way our "released" application was updated as much as possible and as small steps as possible.
- * By debugging and "releasing" feature by feature we caught and resolved errors early on (we sure as hell encounterd errors along the way, I guess thats part of learning as well)
+ * By debugging and "releasing" feature by feature we caught and resolved errors early on (we sure as hell encountered errors along the way, I guess thats part of learning as well)
 11. Logs
  * Our application is not super big and we are a relatively small development team with 5 people.
  * The django framework and postgres connecting (psycopg2) take care of